Mark Joyce

-Mark Joyce (born 11 August 1983) is an English professional snooker player who lives in Walsall.
-He began his professional career by playing Challenge Tour in 2003.
+Mark Joyce (born 11 August 1983) is an English former professional snooker player who lives in Walsall.
+He began his professional career by playing on the Challenge Tour in 2003.
 Joyce enjoyed an outstanding amateur career, winning the European Under-19 Championship in 2001, the English Open in 2005 and the English Amateur Championship in 2006, beating Martin O'Donnell 8–3 in the final.
-Joyce also finished fifth on the 2005/06 Pontin's International Open Series, winning the second of eight events, to book a place on Main Tour.
+Joyce also finished fifth in the 2005/06 Pontin's International Open Series, winning the second of eight events, to book a place on Main Tour.

 Career

 2006/07 season

 Joyce had a very uneventful first season on Main Tour, failing to qualify for any of the major events.
 He ended the season losing in the penultimate qualifying round of the World Championship to Fergal O'Brien 10–4.
 He also recorded his highest break of 130 in professional play during the qualifiers.
 This would remain his highest break until the qualifying stages of the 2010 World Championship.
 He ended the season ranked 73rd.